 Single Phasing Faults In Marine & Land Induction Motors Single phasing is the term used when one of the three stator windings in an induction motor is not ‘energised’.
 Three reasons for this happening in a Marine (& Land) environment are:- Mechanical vibration – causing the terminal nuts to become loose, and therefore disconnecting a […]

-Marine Induction Motor Servicing Tips Safety & Isolation of supply of induction motors.
-Taking a casual approach to electricity can prove fatal.
-This is especially true when we are talking about three-phase motors, as they operate in the UK & EU at 400 Volts Alternating Current (400 VAC).
-Marine installations typically operate at an even […]
+Marine Induction Motor Servicing Tips Safety & Isolation of supply when marine induction motor servicing.
+Taking a casual approach to marine induction motor servicing & electricity can prove fatal.
+This is especially true when we are talking about three-phase motors, as they operate in the UK & EU at 400 Volts Alternating Current (400 VAC). […]

 To reverse a three phase induction motor, swap over any two of the three phase connections in the motor terminal box.
 Caution: Only do this if you have been trained, as theres over 400 Volts Ac involved.